deadratfink/jy-transform/README.md

 function transform(options, middleware)
 ```

-The `options` object parameter have to follow this key-values table:
+The `options` object has to follow this key-values table:

 | Name | Type | Description | Default | Required |
 | --- | --- | --- | --- | --- |